 To find extraneous words, read your sentences out loud, looking for any word or phrase that jars or interrupts the flow of the sentence.
-If a sentence reads awkwardly, read the sentence multiple times, removing words to see if the flow improves.
+If a sentence reads awkwardly, read it multiple times and remove words to see if the flow improves.

-Consider whether the sentence or paragraph moves too slow or is too choppy.
+Consider whether the sentence or paragraph moves too slowly or is too choppy.
 Restructuring may help to improve clarity or flow.

-Hint: Keep a close eye on clauses, especially dependent clauses, as they can often lead to confusion.
+Our Line Editor's Tip: Keep a close eye on clauses (especially dependent clauses) as they can often lead to confusion.
 While reorganizing the information can help, you may also have to cut phrases, clauses, or sentences.